This is the primary object for simulating user actions in Mozmill

 Boolean - returns true if assertion holds true, returns false if assertion is not true

-// If you had a XUL Description field of the form: <description id="mydesc">Some text here</description>
+// Simple use for text boxes. controller.assertText(new elementslib.ID(controller.window.document, 'foo'), '<b>bar</b>'); // If you had a XUL Description field of the form: <description id="mydesc">Some text here</description> // Then you could use this statement to verify the "Some text here" string: controller.assertText(new elementslib.ID(controller.window.document, 'mydesc'), '<i>Some text here</i>');

 Asserts that the element contains the given value.
 This is typically used with input controls, like form elements, or textboxes.
 A primary use case is to shortcut when looking for the "value" attribute and ascertaining that it contains a certain value.
-You could of course just use the assertDOMProperty method.
+You could of course just use the assertDOMProperty

-in string value
+boolean assertValue( in Elem element, in string value );

 element